dennisnderitu254/hackerrank-Linux_shell/Bash/README.md

+# Bash

-Newly used function, technique or particular thing
+## Newly used function, technique or particular thing
 1. Let's Echo: echo
 2. Looping and Skipping: for, Let
 3. A Personalized Echo: read